brunosram/robotics/README.md

 # robotics
 ## a.
 Image capture and preprocessing
 The main program is imageforrobotics.m, a function file distance.m is also necessary.
+The recognition result is illustrated by done_recogn.jpg.

 ![report_pic_1](https://github.com/brunosram/robotics/blob/master/report_pic_1.jpg)